OmkarK45/backend-starter/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.
+Create a .env file in root of the project.
+(Adjacent to package.json)

 `PORT` : The port that express will serve on.
 It's set to 5000 by default.